 The Product Owner in a Nexus will appreciate having the Nexus-level Kanban Board based on the Product Backlog and the aggregated view of flow across the Nexus.
 This “altitude” provides the right level of transparency they’re typically looking for.
 Flow metrics applied at this level can help the Product Owner understand the capabilities of the Nexus and assist them in forecasting.

-The Scrum Master of the Nexus Integration Team will have a key role of educating the NIT and the Nexus about Flow/Kanban and applying the practices and metrics appropriately.
+The Scrum Master of the Nexus Integration Team will have a key role in educating the NIT and the Nexus about Flow/Kanban and applying the practices and metrics appropriately.

 Definition of Done and Definition of Workflow at the Nexus

 In a Nexus the NIT is responsible for a definition of “Done” that can be applied to the Integrated Increment developed each Sprint.
 Similarly, the NIT would be responsible for the Nexus-level definition of Workflow.
 Individual Scrum teams will work within this overall big-picture definition of Workflow.